daslu/session/README.md

 # session

-A Clojure library designed to ... well, that part is up to you.
+A fork of @kovasb's session - trying to integrate it with Reagent, etc.

 ## Usage